networkimprov/mnm/Rationale.md

 messaging accounts.
 A compromised device must not be able to hijack your accounts.

 The messaging app on your devices must keep track of any number of messaging services to which you belong.
+The app must clearly indicate the service that is the source of each incoming message.
-The app must transfer your message history in a peer-to-peer manner to new devices which you setup for messaging.
+When you setup a new device for messaging, the app must transfer your message history to the device in a peer-to-peer manner.
 The app should encrypt your message history on local storage.
 The app should automatically backup your message history to secondary local storage when available, e.g. a flash drive or microSD card.
-The app should run on any computing device you own.
+The app should run on virtually any computing device you own.
 For sensitive business data which cannot transit a network unencrypted, the app should allow encryption prior to send and decryption on receipt, using public or shared keys.